Does Your CMDB Cover Kubernetes, Lambda, and Serverless? A Complete Cloud Discovery Guide

 Does Virima discover Azure Functions?

 Yes.
 Virima 6.1.1 discovers Azure Functions (Function Apps) as configuration items via the Azure Resource Manager API.
 Discovery captures the Function App name, resource ID, runtime stack and version, hosting plan type (Consumption, Premium, or Dedicated), OS type, and associated Azure Storage account.
 Individual functions within each Function App are captured with their trigger types (HTTP, Timer, Queue, Event Hub, Cosmos DB, Service Bus).
-Application settings keys — not values — are captured for configuration tracking.
+Application settings keys (not values) are captured for configuration tracking.

 Does Virima support Azure Cosmos DB discovery?